prasoonmhwr/nasaspacechallenge2025/README.md

-# A World Away: Hunting for Exoplanets with AI
+# 🌌 A World Away: Hunting for Exoplanets with AI

 > A submission for the **NASA Space Apps Challenge 2025**.
-This project introduces **OrbitAI**, a web-based platform designed to accelerate the discovery and validation of exoplanets using machine learning.
+> This project introduces **OrbitAI**, a web-based platform designed to accelerate the discovery and validation of exoplanets using machine learning.

 ---

 ## 📜 The Challenge

-The discovery of over 4,000 exoplanets has been revolutionary, but the detection process is slow and fraught with challenges.
-Methods like the transit technique are limited by rare orbital alignments.
-A significant bottleneck is the high rate of **false positives** (e.g., eclipsing binary stars) that require time-intensive manual review to validate candidates, particularly from missions like **Kepler**.
+The discovery of over 4,000 exoplanets has been revolutionary, but the detection process remains slow and challenging.
+Techniques such as the **transit method** are limited by rare orbital alignments, and a major bottleneck is the high rate of **false positives** (e.g., eclipsing binary stars).
+These issues require time-consuming manual validation, especially for data from missions like **Kepler**.

-The goal is to create a reliable, automated system to prioritize the most promising planet candidates, thereby accelerating the search for habitable worlds and expanding our understanding of the universe.
+The goal of this project is to create a **reliable, automated system** to prioritize the most promising exoplanet candidates — accelerating the search for habitable worlds and expanding our understanding of the universe.

 ---

 ## 💡 Our Solution: OrbitAI

-To tackle this challenge, we built **OrbitAI**—a user-friendly, sleek web interface that streamlines exoplanet detection.
-Our platform leverages a powerful machine learning model to analyze astronomical data and provide instant predictions, making exoplanet vetting fast, accurate, and accessible.
+To tackle this challenge, we built **OrbitAI** — a sleek, user-friendly web platform that streamlines exoplanet detection.
+OrbitAI leverages a powerful machine learning model to analyze astronomical data and deliver instant predictions — making exoplanet vetting **fast, accurate, and accessible**.

+---

 ### ✨ Key Features

--   **Batch Analysis**: Upload a CSV file with data for multiple planet candidates and receive a complete analysis classifying each entry[cite: 41].
-The interface shows a clear summary of rows processed, exoplanets found, and any errors.
+- **Batch Analysis**: Upload a CSV file containing multiple planet candidates to receive a full classification report.
+The interface summarizes total rows processed, exoplanets found, and any detected errors.

--   **Planet Lookup**: Enter the name of a star or planet candidate (e.g., Kepler-146 b) to retrieve its confirmed status, orbital period, radius, and AI score from NASA's archives.
+- **Planet Lookup**: Search by star or planet name (e.g., `Kepler-146 b`) to fetch real-time details like status, orbital period, radius, and AI-generated confidence scores from NASA archives.

--   **Manual Entry**: Input specific transit parameter values directly into the interface to get an instant prediction from our AI model.
+- **Manual Entry**: Input specific transit parameter values manually to get instant predictions from our trained AI model.

 ---

 ## 🛠️ Technical Implementation

-OrbitAI is powered by a robust backend and a minimalist frontend, built on a carefully constructed machine learning pipeline.
+OrbitAI combines a robust backend with a clean, responsive frontend — all powered by a carefully designed **machine learning pipeline**.

 ### 📊 Data Sources

+- **Primary Datasets:**
--   **Primary Datasets**: We utilized NASA's public **Kepler Object of Interest (KOI)** and **TESS Object of Interest (TOI)** datasets for training and validation.
+  - NASA’s **Kepler Object of Interest (KOI)** dataset
+  - NASA’s **TESS Object of Interest (TOI)** dataset
+- **Research Basis:**
--   **Research**: Our methodology was informed by insights from two research articles on ensemble-based machine learning for exoplanet identification.
+  Methodology inspired by peer-reviewed research on **ensemble-based ML for exoplanet identification**.

+---

 ### 🤖 Machine Learning Pipeline

-1.  **Preprocessing**: We meticulously cleaned the data by handling outliers (**IQR**), imputing missing values (**Simple/KNN imputers**), addressing data leakage, and applying **Standard Scaler** and log scaling.
+1. **Preprocessing**
+   - Outlier handling using **IQR**
+   - Missing value imputation via **SimpleImputer / KNNImputer**
+   - Feature scaling (StandardScaler + log transformations)
+   - Data leakage prevention and validation checks

+2. **Feature Engineering**
-2.  **Feature Engineering**: We created a "natural vs. artificial score" feature to enhance model accuracy.
+   - Introduced a *"natural vs. artificial score"* feature to improve model discrimination.

-3.  **The Model**: We implemented a **Voting Classifier** combining the strengths of **RandomForest**, **XGBoost**, and **CatBoost**. [cite_start]This ensemble was validated against a **LightGBM** model for performance.
+3. **Model Architecture**
+   - Core model: **Voting Classifier** ensemble
+   - Components: **RandomForest**, **XGBoost**, **CatBoost**
+   - Validated against a **LightGBM** baseline for performance benchmarking.

+---

-### ⚙️ Backend
+### ⚙️ Backend Architecture

-The backend is built with Python and serves the core logic of our application.
-Based on the project files, it:
+- **Language:** Python
+- **Key Components:**
--   Hosts the pre-trained `ensemble_model.sav` and `scaler.sav` for making live predictions.
+  - `ensemble_model.sav` and `scaler.sav` — pre-trained model and scaler
--   Uses `main.py` as the entry point for the web server/API.
+  - `main.py` — entry point and API server
--   Manages dependencies with a `requirements.txt` file.
+  - `requirements.txt` — dependency management
--   Includes Jupyter Notebooks (`experiment*.ipynb`) for model training and experimentation.
+  - `experiment*.ipynb` — model training notebooks

 ---

 ## 🌳 Project Structure

 .
 ├── pycache/